yonaka15/rust-ekf/README.md

 A ROS2 node was written in Rust to subscribe to raw IMU data from an ICM-20948, process the data with the EKF's `predict` and `update` methods, and publish the resulting quaternion to a new ROS2 topic.

 ROS2's visualization tool RViz2 was used to vizualise the attitude estimate in real time.
-This real-time visualization aided in tuning the Q and R matrices of the EKF to attain stable estimation that avoids gyroscope drift and quikcly responds to motion.
+This real-time visualization aided in tuning the Q and R matrices of the EKF to attain stable estimation that avoids gyroscope drift and quickly responds to motion.

 See the visualization below: